TheStanfordDaily/archives-scripts/cloudsearch/README.md

 gives the schema of columns in cloudsearch

 ## Todo
-make experiments testing search/suggest/upload speeds
+- experiments testing search/suggest/upload speeds

-start playing around with actual document data + probably need scripts to get document data to correct JSON/XML format that document_upload accepts.

-create a script to correct document data (many of the documents have repeated text)
+- create a script to correct document data (many of the documents have repeated text)

-make estimates on size / costs of everything
+- make estimates on size / costs of everything -- figure out optimal scaling option (e.g. search.m1.small)

-change article number to articleLocalID which includes the entire first part of filename, not just the number.
+- change article number to articleLocalID which includes the entire first part of filename, not just the number.
+- make setup.sh script which runs `git clone https://github.com/TheStanfordDaily/archives-text.git`
+- look into highlighting search hits with Cloudsearch

 ## Questions & answers when found & also terms/things which I found confusing
 - CloudSearch vs CloudSearch 2?